John Ball (priest): Biography

 Shortly after the Peasants' Revolt began, Ball was released by the Kentish rebels from his prison.
 He preached to them at Blackheath (the peasants' rendezvous to the south of Greenwich) in an open-air sermon that included the following:

 When the rebels had dispersed, Ball was taken prisoner at Coventry, given a trial in which, unlike most, he was permitted to speak.
 He was hanged, drawn and quartered at St Albans in the presence of King Richard II on 15 July 1381.
 His head was displayed stuck on a pike on London Bridge, and the quarters of his body were displayed at four different towns.
-Ball, who was called by Froissart "the mad priest of Kent," seems to have possessed the gift of rhyme.
+Called by Froissart "the mad priest of Kent," Ball seems to have possessed the gift of rhyme.
 He voiced the feelings of a section of the discontented lower orders of society at that time, who chafed at villeinage and the lords' rights of unpaid labour, or corvée.